mssgill/hscSphinx/pipeline/coadd_proc.rst

 shows visits 1000 to 1020 with increment 2 (i.e. every other one, as
 is the standard for HSC visit naming).
 Because you chose a local SkyMap, all your data will be within a single Tract, and that Tract will be defined to have ID 0 (zero).
-If you're using a full SkyMap, the Tracts are a fixed system and you'll have to look-up which tracts your data live in.

-.. todo:: Describe how to lookup tract IDs.

 **(probably what you want)**